bzercher/GradPads/README.md

 # GradPads

-## Helping Graduate Students find affordable, enjoyable housing.
+## Helping Graduate Students find affordable, enjoyable, and safe housing.

 This visualization tool utilizes folium to map housing data in Seattle.
 With graduate students in mind, GradPads aggregates more than just price data to give users a more complete view of a neighborhood.

 ### Organization of the project